 2002 Greene County Conservation District Cooperator of year award

-The core value of the Conservation District is that conservation works best when the people living and working in the area come together to collectively manage their natural resources.
+District Board of Directors and staff work diligently and thoughtfully to promote and protect a diverse range of natural resources within the County.
+The core value of the District is that conservation works best when the people living and working in the area come together to collectively manage their natural resources.
+Partnerships created through this core value bring diversity to the conversation and decision-making process.

 The Greene County Fair has been around since 1867.
 The original site was at the current Waynesburg University Football Field.
 The fair ran on and off until 1890 when there was no fair.
 In 1893, E.M.
 Sayers bought the fair at auction for $6,200.